Addressing climate change

-Our Water Quality Targeted Rate will enable investment of $452 million over 10 years for projects that will ensure cleaner beaches, streams and harbours.
+Our Water Quality Targeted Rate will enable investment over 10 years in projects that will ensure cleaner beaches, streams and harbours.

-Projects such as the $1.2 billion Central Interceptor will separate stormwater from wastewater and stop wastewater overflows within the next nine years, 20 years faster than had previously been planned.
+Projects such as the $1.2 billion Central Interceptor will separate stormwater from wastewater and stop wastewater overflows.

 Protecting our natural environment

 We only have one environment, so we need to look after it.
 My priorities include: